Literature and the Imagination

 Roberta Robinson, William Spyropoulos Greek American Day School: A Journey: From Life to Literature

-The Literature and Imagination Conference is sponsored by Office of the Dean, Hofstra College of Liberal Arts and Sciences; Department of Specialized Programs in Education; Literacy Studies Program; Curriculum Materials Center, Joan and Donald E. Axinn Library; Reading & Writing Learning Clinic of the Joan and Arnold Saltzman Community Services Center; and Literacy Studies Doctoral Society.
+The Literature and Imagination Conference is sponsored by the Office of the Dean, Hofstra College of Liberal Arts and Sciences; Department of Specialized Programs in Education; Literacy Studies Program; Curriculum Materials Center, Joan and Donald E. Axinn Library; Reading/Writing Learning Clinic of the Joan and Arnold Saltzman Community Services Center; and Literacy Studies Doctoral Society.